muratk3n/thirdwave/en/tweets/2020/week3.md

 '@jmpalmieri

-Congratulations to @BernieSanders and his campaign bc, if I am not mistaken, the person who has led this poll [The De Moines Register poll] has gone on to be nominee in last six cycles.
+Congratulations to @BernieSanders and his campaign bc, if I am not mistaken, the person who has led this poll [The De Moines Register] has gone on to be nominee in last six cycles.
 Leading this poll is momentous"

 *2020-1-12 22:55:54*